OnlineQuizPlatformSVFC/OnlineQuizPlatform_Documentation/OnlineQuizPlatform_Docu.md

  Duration: The allotted time to finish the quiz.

- Created by: A foreign key that points to the User table and identifies who made the quiz
+ Created By: A foreign key that points to the User table and identifies who made the quiz

  Created: A timestamp that represents the day the quiz was created